 Conclusion

-Choosing the right hair color for your root touch-up isn’t complicated when you follow these steps.
-If you’re unsure, consult a professional for advice tailored to your hair type and color.
+Choosing the right hair color for a root touch-up is simple if you follow these steps.
+When in doubt, seek a professional opinion for the best results.

 Ready for Flawless Roots?